WalletScrutiny/WalletScrutinyCom/_android/com.airbitz.md

 Bitcoin Wallet - Airbitz
+claims to be *non-custodial* and *open source* but being the predecessor of
+{% include walletLink.html wallet='android/co.edgesecure.app' verdict='true' %},
-claims to be *non-custodial* and *open source* but being the predecessor of [Edge](/edge/), it gets a bit confusing here as it points to the same website for its open source:
+it gets a bit confusing here as it points to the same website for its open source:

 > • Open-source code.
 Available at https://github.com/Airbitz